hamb0n-3/URL-crawler/README.md

 -   `--respect-robots`: (Flag) Respect robots.txt rules (default: off).
 If set, the crawler will skip URLs disallowed by robots.txt for User-Agent '*'.
 -   `--max-urls N`: Maximum number of unique URLs to crawl (default: unlimited).
 -   `--json-output`: (Flag) Output collected URLs as a JSON array to stdout (overrides -o if set).
+-   `--shallow`: (Flag) Only collect URLs from the initial page and do not follow links.
+This minimizes the number of requests made to the target domain (useful for stealthy red teaming).

+### Output Metrics

+-   The output now includes a metric showing the total number of HTTP requests made during the crawl.
+This is shown in both the console output and the JSON output (as `requests_made`).

 ### Examples